tangezerman/U-net-Tissue-Mask-Generation/readme.md

 The model architecture uses weights of VGG 16 trained on IMAGENET.

 The trained model is under Models directory.
 You can extract it into the same directory for testing purposes.

+When creating patches, `multithreaded_patches.py` utilizes concurrency to dramatically speed up the process by x100